-Name and Experience, special responsibilities, qualifications independence status David Carter Chairperson Independent Non-Executive Director and other directorships David Carter is a lawyer and corporate advisor who was previously a partner of a major international law firm.
+Name and Experience, special responsibilities, qualifications independence status and other directorships David Carter Chairperson Independent Non-Executive Director David Carter is a lawyer and corporate advisor who was previously a partner of a major international law firm.
 David currently runs his own legal and corporate advisory practice.
 David has significant experience in corporate governance, M&A, commercial and international law.
-Appointed: 3 November 2006 He has been a board member of a number of ASX listed companies and is currently a director of Cause Connect Ltd, a not for profit company, and Glutagen Pty Ltd an early stage biotech.
-David holds a Bachelor of Economics, Bachelor of Law (Hons), Masters of Law, and a Bachelor of Civil Law(Oxon).
-David was appointed Chairperson on 1 October 2011.
+Appointed: 3 November 2006 He has been a board member of a number of ASX listed companies and is currently a director of Glutagen Pty Ltd an early stage biotech.
+David holds a Bachelor of Economics, Bachelor of Law (Hons), Masters of Law, and a Bachelor of Civil Law (Oxon).
+David is a Member of the Australian Institute of Company Directors.
+David was appointed Chairperson on I October 2011.
 John Hughes CEO and Managing Director Appointed: 3 November 2006 Prior to joining the Company, John was Managing Director of ASX listed Ruralco Holdings Limited until its merger with Tasmanian based Roberts Limited in 2006.
 He was previously Managing Director of Thorn EMI Rentals Australasia ("Thorn") and led the reshaping of that company into a highly successful consumer electronics and financial services organisation.
-He was previously Managing Director of Dominos Pizza Australia and has over 30 years experience as a senior executive in a number of leading Australian and international companies including Sharp Corporation, Competitive Foods and Grace Bros.
+He was previously Managing Director of Dominos Pizza Australia and has over 35 years experience as a senior executive in a number of leading Australian and international companies including Sharp Corporation, Competitive Foods and Grace Bros.
 John holds a Bachelor of Commerce degree from the University of New South Wales, is Chairman of NF Australia and a Fellow of the Australian Institute of Company Directors.
-Peter Henley Independent Non-Executive Director Appointed: 21 May 2007 Peter Henley has had a long and distinguished career in financial services generally and in consumer and commercial finance in particular, having held senior management positions with AGC, Nissan Finance and most recently GE Money.
+Peter Henley Independent Non-Executive Director Appointed: Peter Henley has had a long and distinguished career in financial services generally and in consumer and commercial finance in particular, having held senior management positions with AGC, Nissan Finance and most recently GE Money.
 Peter is a non-executive director and member of the Audit and Risk Committee of the ASX listed AP Eagers Limited (from 2006).
-21 Tay 2007 Peter is a non-executive director, deputy chairman and a member of the Audit and Risk Committee of MTA Insurance Ltd and a Fellow of the Australian Institute of Management.
-He has also been a Director of GE Motor Solutions Australia and GE Money, Singapore.
+21 May 2007 Peter is also non-executive director, deputy chairman of MTA Insurances Ltd and Chairman of their investment committee.
+Peter is a Fellow of the Australian Institute of Management.
+He has also been Chairman of GE Motor Solutions Australia and a director GE Money, Singapore and Malaysia.